QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     N = 500
     B = rand(N,N)
-    A_dense = B' * B  # an easy way to generate a symmetric positive definite matrix A = Symmetric(A_dense)
+    A_dense = B' * B  # an easy way to generate a symmetric positive definite matrix A = Symmetric(A_dense)  # flags the matrix as symmetric

     factorize(A) |> typeof

 Here, the :math:`A` decomposition is `Bunch-Kaufman <https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/index.html#LinearAlgebra.bunchkaufman>`_ rather than a
 Cholesky, because Julia doesn't know the matrix is positive definite.
-We can manually factorize with a cholesky,
+We can manually factorize with a Cholesky,

 .. code-block:: julia